 CCists might also respond that, of course, we perform successful decisions and actions day to day.
 They might say that CC’s goal is only a modest one.
 They only intend to remind us that our choices are ethically loaded; there is always some degree of undecidability and therefore freedom.

 Indeed; as CCists often emphasise, we are not absolutely rational and the world is not perfectly predictable.
 Presumably, only ‘God’ can engage in completely successful decision-making practices.
-As Morin puts it, rationality has “never has the ambition to exhaustively hold the totality of reality in a logical system”; it is nonetheless “our only trustworthy instrument of knowledge...”
+As Morin puts it, rationality “never has the ambition to exhaustively hold the totality of reality in a logical system”; it is nonetheless “our only trustworthy instrument of knowledge...”
 (2008, p.
 47).
 I would add that rationality is also “our only trustworthy instrument for decision-making”.
 Even if it is not a totalitarian constraint, rationality is, at least, a constraint of some sort.
-Even if it does not determine out decisional practices, it can strongly inform them, and this is, arguably, enough to avoid Buridan’s ass and cognitive dissonance scenarios (even if the details of how exactly this occurs must wait for a future paper).
+Even if it does not determine our decisional practices, it can strongly inform them, and this is, arguably, enough to avoid Buridan’s ass and cognitive dissonance scenarios (even if the details of how exactly this occurs must wait for a future paper).

 In any case, even if these things come in degrees, CC (via RV) drastically overstates the extent to which we are decisionally free rather than constrained (at least when it comes to successful, rather than akratic, decision-making).
 Although an emphasis on volitional freedom is inspiring (even liberating), it is important not to put forward misleading rhetoric when it comes to the degree to which this is the case.
-As argued, there must be decisional constraint/s, and CC-style post-structuralists would do well to (a) explicitly recognise as much and (b) explicate what such constraint/s might look like.
+As argued, there must be decisional constraint/s, and post-structuralists would do well to (a) explicitly recognise as much and (b) explicate what such constraint/s might look like.

 Conclusion

 I have discussed a post-structuralist view called CC.
 CCists bring lessons from Derrida’s semantics to complexity science.
 This is a novel and thought-provoking approach.
 I have, though, suggested that CCists (and probably post-structuralists more generally) fail to account for successful decision-making.
-CCists put forward RV, but, as argued, this should lead to bizarre practical outcomes – outcomes that we don not witness when observing people engaged in decision-making activities.
+CCists put forward RV, but, as argued, this should lead to bizarre practical outcomes – outcomes that we do not witness when observing people engaged in decision-making activities.

+We can now return to the working hypothesis from the introduction.
+As mentioned, CC makes an empirically testable prediction (we should witness people displaying radically indecisive behaviour).
+The arguments and cases I have invoked should have demonstrated that people do not display radically indecisive behaviour.
+In fact, we can see that people seem to regularly and reliably make successful decisions day-to-day.
+Although I did not conduct a thorough scientific study (involving a control group, explicitly stated dependent and independent variables, and the like), the cases I mentioned (Section 2) should be enough to call RV into doubt.

 Although I agree with CC on the deficiencies of a Cartesian conception of identity and rationality ([Author’s paper]), we have seen that CCists proceed too far in the opposite direction.
-In rejecting Cartesianism, they overemphasises the role of undecidability, ethical compulsion, and volitional liberty.
-CCists comes too close to saying that decision-making is unbridled.
+In rejecting Cartesianism, they overemphasise the role of undecidability, ethical compulsion, and volitional liberty.
+CCists come too close to saying that decision-making is unbridled.
 RV seems to suggest that we simply throw ourselves into some choice and hope for the best.

 References

 Cilliers, P. (1998).
 Complexity and postmodernism: Understanding complex systems.
 London: Routledge.